Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Of course the entire part of the Bhagavad Gita related to the Self-Knowledge of the human being cannot be a dogma since the man himself can realize it in his own life (Realization of the Bhagavad Gita).

-At the end of the Bhagavad Gita, Sri Krishna tells Arjuna:
+At the end of the Bhagavad Gita, Sri Krishna said to Arjuna:

 The greatest lesson of Karma Yoga (Philosophy) in the Bhagavad Gita: Sri Krishna

-Surely the concept of Atman in chapter 2- Sankhya Yoga (Yoga Philosophy), can be considered a dogma.
+Surely the concept of the Atman, the infinite Soul, in chapter 2- Sankhya /Jnana Yoga (Philosophy of Yoga), can be considered a dogma.
 But it shouldn't be, since many spiritual systems also have something similar to the concept of a soul.
 Surely an atheist must consider it as a dogma.
-Although this observation about Atman would have to be greatly qualified.
+Although this observation about the Atman would have to be greatly qualified.

 Perhaps the concept that God (Sat-Chit-Ananda, Allah, Brahman) dwells in all beings can be dogmatic: